DarkWiiPlayer/nanotest/readme.md

 ...
 ```

-Now we have a NanoTest with three subtests that each take an argument... but where does that argument come from?
+Now we have a Numidium with three subtests that each take an argument... but where does that argument come from?
 Let's assume we have some generic ruby code and some optimized code that targets a specific platform and is written in C. Both of them should act the same way and differ only in speed and portability.

 ```ruby
 ... # define two adder lambdas